stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-The following adapter on the plane defines a intersection test based on the half-space of the ray origin:
+The following adapter on the plane can now be implemented as an alternative and slightly more efficient intersection test based on the half-space of the ray:

 ```java
 public Intersected negative() {